annapaola/mun.ch/README.md

 The result list is limited to 20.

-Users can search for a restaurant and start a new search.
-In this version of the app, the back to previous search is not implemented.
+Users can search for a restaurant, access to its details, go back to the previous search, and start a new search.

 ## Run Instructions